-This 4-ingredient pesto spaghetti squash uses a bright and fresh diary-free almond pesto and is topped with cooked shrimp for a low-carb, protein-packed meal.
+This 4-ingredient pesto spaghetti squash uses a bright and fresh dairy-free almond pesto and is topped with cooked shrimp for a low-carb, protein-packed meal.

 - Make almond pesto dip.
 This step can be done 1-2 days in advance.